Highlights

 To avoid future damage, sharpen your lawn mower blades every 25 to 30 mowing hours, raise the cutting deck to about three inches to leave enough grass behind to promote healing, and avoid mowing during excessively hot or dry weather.

 Even in moderate climates, but especially in cold locations, your lawn may go dormant and turn pale green or yellow during cold weather.
-It can appear to dry out and may look a little thin during this time.
+It can appear to dry out and may look thin during this time.

 A dormant lawn requires little care, and you can essentially ignore it until it begins growing again.
 Avoid overwatering and mowing your lawn during this time.
 Avoid walking on grass with frost on its surface to keep from breaking the fragile blades.